Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 The IRB report also offers zero attribution for a claim it makes about the trajectory of the bullet that killed Suiter.
 It states Shock Trauma incorrectly told police the trajectory was from left to right, which was backwards.
 Hence, police initially assumed Suiter’s death was a homicide; Suiter is right-handed.

-But the IRB never spoke to anyone from Shock Trauma nor referenced any hospital reports.
-So where did this information come from?
-Mike Abernathy, Professor of Emergency Room Medicine at the University of Wisconsin says, “a trauma surgeon really wouldn’t be too concerned about trajectories, only the damage done,” a sentiment confirmed by other trauma specialists I consulted.
-The backwards-trajectory story helped explain why it took awhile for the suicide theory to emerge, but it had no source.
-At times, the report is no more authoritative than "sources say" journalism.
+But the IRB never referenced speaking to anyone from Shock Trauma nor referenced any hospital reports.
+Did this information come from second-hand from BPD officials?
+What is more, several trauma specialists I consulted doubted this narrative.
+Mike Abernathy, Professor of Emergency Room Medicine at the University of Wisconsin says, “a trauma surgeon really wouldn’t be too concerned about trajectories, only the damage done.”
+The backwards-trajectory story helped the IRB explain why it took awhile for the suicide theory to emerge, but it had no source.

 Finally, the IRB report leaves out information that doesn't serve its narrative.
 It omits, for instance, two minutes from its otherwise detailed description of the surveillance video.
 The video shows Bomenka, after calling 911, stopping a car from passing the crime scene.
 Then he walks over to the vacant lot before the responding officers arrive.
-Bomenka's actions muddy the story that the IRB and officials tried to tell, both about him—that he was paralyzed by shock after the shooting —and about the crime scene—that nobody visited it before the arriving officers filmed it on their body-worn cameras (BWCs).
+The IRB report indicates he waited for the officers to arrive to approach the crime scene.
+Bomenka's actual actions muddy the story that the IRB and officials tried to tell, both about him—that he was paralyzed by shock after the shooting —and about the crime scene—that nobody visited it before the arriving officers filmed it on their body-worn cameras (BWCs).

 Shot with His Own Weapon